williamsaintmartin/business_intelligence_dashboards/README.md

 ## Problem Statement

-I want to present Business Intelligence dashboards.
+I want to present some Business Intelligence dashboards.

 ## Technologies Used